Skip to main content

 Sound Quality

 Are you playing games that mainly feature music?
 Or will hearing audio cues make or break your ability to level up?
-If you're playing online with friends, can you hear their instructions and comments?
+If you're playing online with friends, can you listen to their instructions and comments?

 If you're constantly listening for gunshots or footsteps, you may want to invest in a pair of headphones that emphasize bass tones.
 If you need to hear a wider variety of sounds, it's best to get headphones with a more expansive sound profile or spatial audio capabilities.